IMF chief warns on cost of Greek exit from euro

 "It is important that the Greek people now take a decision fully informed about the consequences," European Commission President Jose Manuel Barroso told a news conference.

 "The ultimate resolve to stay in the euro area must come from Greece itself," Barroso said.
-"We must tell the people that the programme for Greece is the least difficult of all the difficult alternatives."
+"We must tell the people that the program for Greece is the least difficult of all the difficult alternatives." ($1 = 0.7828 euros)

 (Additional reporting by Ingrid Melander, George Georgiopoulos and Karolina Tagaris in Athens, Marc Jones and Andreas Framke in Frankfurt, Annika Breidthardt in Berlin, Stella Dawson in Washington and Luke Baker in Brussels; Writing by Deepa Babington and David Stamp; Editing by Michael Roddy)